Chickens & Housing - Frequently Asked Questions

 What is 'egg withdrawal'?

-Sprinkling the birds with a powder does not require an egg withdrawal period, usually only proper medications carry this advice.
+Sprinkling the birds with a powder does not require an egg withdrawal period, usually only actual medications carry this advice.
 If in doubt ask your vet.

 What is the best bedding to use for poultry?

 Historically, straw has always been used because it was so readily available on farms and easily broken down in compost.
-Then came woodshavings which were much more pleasant to deal with, kept the eggs cleaner, it is softer for the birds and easier to clean out but didn't break down quite so quickly in the compost heap.
+Then came woodshavings which were much more pleasant to deal with, kept the eggs cleaner, is softer for the birds and easier to clean out but, it didn't break down quite so quickly in the compost heap.

 The proliferation of red mite has, though, made straw a bit of a no-no for us keepers, with its tubular nature it is a perfect place for these dreaded mites to hide.

-Today we can definitely recommend Hemp Bedding as an almost perfect solution and many, many poultry keepers have been converted to this form of bedding for use both in the nest boxes and on the floor of the house.
+Today, we can definitely recommend Chopped Hemp Bedding as an almost perfect solution and many, many poultry keepers have been converted to this form of bedding for use both in the nest boxes and on the floor of the house.

 Chopped Hemp has terrific absorbency, reduces the acrid ammonia smell of the henhouse and is soft for the birds.
 It breaks down on the compost really well and is eco-friendly because it is a bio-degradable natural plant product.
 We can recommend our own brand HempBed-E Poultry Bedding with eucalyptus or Aubiose hemp bedding.